Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 nor any other creature will be able to separate us from the love of God in Christ Jesus our Lord.

-The love of God manifested in the Christ-event is thus the unshakable basis of Christian life and hope.
+The love of God revealed in the redemptive work of Christ is thus the unshakable basis of our life and hope as believers.

 Gospel – Matthew 14:13-21